Clef:

 Children's privacy

 Clef is not directed at children under 13, and we don't knowingly collect personal information from anyone under that age.
-The web trainer itself needs no personal information to use at all — this only matters for the waitlist form.
-If you believe a child has submitted an email to the waitlist, contact us and we'll remove it.
+Neither the app nor the web trainer requires any personal information to use.
+If you believe a child has submitted information through the legacy signup form, contact us and we'll remove it.

 Changes to this policy

-If what we collect changes — for example, if we add privacy-friendly analytics or launch account features in the iOS app — we'll update the effective date at the top of this page and describe the change here before it takes effect.
+If what we collect changes, we'll update the "last updated" date at the top of this page and describe the change here before it takes effect.

 Questions about your data